binaryedge/api-publicdoc/modules/service-simple.md

 curl -v -L https://api.binaryedge.io/v1/tasks -d '{"type":"scan", "options":[{"targets":["X.X.X.X"], "ports":[{"port":80, "protocol":"tcp", "modules":["service-simple"]}]}]}' -H "X-Token:<Token>"
 ```

+### Service Simple Request Options

+These are optional parameters that can alter the behaviour of the module.
+These options can be inserted into the "config" object on the request.

+  * prioritize_probes - List of probe names to prioritize
+    * "config":{"prioritize_probes":"SIPOptions, GetRequest, SSLSessionReq, NULL, HTTPOptions, RTSPRequest"}
+  * custom_probes - List of custom probes to use
+    * "config":{"custom_probes":"GET / HTTP/1.0\r\n\r\n,OPTIONS / HTTP/1.0\r\n\r\n"}
+  * probe_rarity - Rarity level of probes used (light/probable/default/all)
+    * "config":{"probe_rarity":"all"}

 ## Schema

 ### Service Simple Event Schema